 Creating Books That Transcend Borders And Culture, Teaching Timeless Lessons To Our Kids

-Dr. Ogbiji Victor Okom
+written by Dr. Ogbiji Victor Okom, Ed.
+D.

 Long ago, Tortoise was known to be one of the most respected animals in the kingdom.
 He walked with dignity and had no shell on his back, but a single act of greed changed his destiny forever.
 This captivating piece of African folklore follows the wily Tortoise as he plots to join the birds’ grand feast in the sky.
 When he cunningly tricks his way into the festival, his actions spark surprising events that change him forever.
 He soon discovers that his selfish scheme comes with a heavy price.
 Readers will have to turn the pages to discover exactly how his deception led to the permanent mark he carries today.